thma/clean-architecture-with-functions/README.md

 This finding seems to be a perfect fit for the following quote:

 > There are only two hard problems in computer science:
+>
-> 1. cache invalidation
+> 0. cache invalidation
-> 2. naming things.
+> 1. naming things.
-> 3. off-by-one errors
+> 2. off-by-one errors

 ## Do as I say, not as I do.

 At this point I felt a bit uncomfortable as I realized that I should have written some unit tests to catch this error.
 Or even better to start with the tests and then write the code.

 If you have read some of my other blog posts, you might have noticed that I'm a big fan of unit testing and property based testing in particular.
 So why didn't I write any tests for this code?

 The answer is simple: `searchBooks` is directly coupled to the page access function `getBookPage`.
 All unit tests for `searchBooks` would interact directly with the real openlibrary API.
-This would make the tests unstable as the API could be offline or give different results over time.
+This would render the tests unstable as the API could be offline or give different results over time.

 So what can we do about this?
 We need to decouple the `searchBooks` function from the `getBookPage` function.
 Functional programming offers us a simple solution for this problem: *higher order functions*.
+In this case: allowing to pass the page access function as a parameter to `searchBooks`.

-## Higher order functions to the rescue
+## From cruft to craft

+In this section we will refactor the code to allow passing the page access function as a parameter to `searchBooks`.
 Let's start by defining a type for the page access function.
-I have also changed the Int parameters to Natural values as we don't want to allow negative page sizes and offsets.
+I have also changed the `Int` parameters to `Natural` as I don't want to allow negative page sizes and offsets.

 ````haskell
 type PageAccess = String -> Natural -> Natural -> IO BookResp
 ````

-Next we will rewrite `getBookPage` to match this type:
+Next we will change the signature of `getBookPage` to match this type:

 ````haskell
 getBookPage :: PageAccess